Interest Rate Swaps

 When a swap agreement is reached, the net present value of both sides is zero, because no money changes hands at first.
 This must be so, because no one would agree to an arrangement where one party immediately benefits from the other without compensation.
 How does that transfer risk?
 So, if one party withdraws from the agreement before any liability is incurred, there is no loss, for another counterparty can usually be found.
 Only when interest rates change will there be a payment obligation.
 However, it is only the difference between the liabilities that is actually paid, which is considerably less than what would be suggested by the notional principal.

 For example, consider an interest rate swap for a 5-year period with a fixed payment of 5% on the notional principal of $1,000,000 and the LIBOR rate, which was also at 5% when the contract was created.
-If the LIBOR rate rises to 6% during the swap period and stays there, then the floating rate payer only has to pay the 1% difference or $10,000 for each of the 5 years.
+If the LIBOR rate rises to 6% during the swap period and stays there, then the floating rate payer must pay only the 1% difference or $10,000 for each of the 5 years.
 However, the present value of those payments is less than their sum.
 Hence, the credit risk is significantly less than if the principal were at stake.

 Basis Swaps and Currency Swaps